apache/storm/docs/Trident-RAS-API.md

 Every Bolt is given **at least** the default resources, regardless of user settings.

 In the above case, we end up with
- * a spout and spout coordinator with a CPU load of 20% each, and a memory load of 512MiB on heap and 256MiB off heap.
+ * a spout and spout coordinator with a CPU load of 20% each, and a memory load of 512MiB on-heap and 256MiB off-heap.
- * a bolt with 60% cpu load (10% + 50%) and a memory load of 1536MiB (1024 + 512) on heap from the combined `Split` and `BangAdder`
+ * a bolt with 60% cpu load (10% + 50%) and a memory load of 1536MiB (1024 + 512) on-heap from the combined `Split` and `BangAdder`
- * a bolt with 100% cpu load and a memory load of 2048MiB.
+ * a bolt with 100% cpu load and a memory load of 2048MiB on-heap, with default value for off-heap.

 The methods can be called for every operation (or some of the operations) or used in the same manner as `parallelismHint()`.
 That is, resource declarations have the same *boundaries* as parallelismHints.
 They don't cross any groupings, shufflings, or any other kind of repartitioning.